nerdyspook/Kal-UI-Component-Library/README.md

 ### Navigation

-Lists are continuous, vertical indexes of text or images.
-They are composed of items containing primary and supplemental actions, which are represented by icons and text.
+A navigation bar appears at the top of an app screen, below the status bar, and enables navigation through a series of hierarchical screens.

-You can check out the various types of list [here](https://kal-ui.netlify.app/components/navigation/navigation.html)
+You can check out the simple responsive navigation bar [here](https://kal-ui.netlify.app/components/navigation/navigation.html)

 -   Responsive Navigation Bar